AdarshK1/meam517_final/README.md

 Full credit given to the Ghost Robotics Description repository [here](https://gitlab.com/ghostrobotics/ghost_description/).
 The drake friendly URDF and meshes for visualization where adapted from there.
 No control or perception software from Ghost Robotics is used in this work.

+For more technical depth, take a look at the pdf in this repo.

 ### Nonlinear Optimization

 We formulate the trajectory optimization as a nonlinear direct collocation for the pyDrake SNoPT solver.
 We formulate constraints